xamry/notes/ComputerScience/DSA.md

 | O(2^n)          | Exponential        | Tower of Hanoi problem                        |

 # Array
 Array is a data structure consisting of a collection of elements, each identified by an array index.
-An array is stored such that
+An array is stored such that the position of each element can be computed from its index cell by mathematical formula.

 ## Properties of an Array
  1. Can store data of specific data type
  2. It has contiguous memory location
  3. Every cell has a unique index